 To fix your Function keys, you need to restart your computer and get into your System BIOS.
 The only way to get there is to restart your computer:

 2. Hit Enter at your computer's launch screen

-As your computer restarts, when you see your computer’s logo onscreen, hit Enter (or whatever it says to hit beneath the logo).
+As it’s restarting, the second you see your computer’s logo on screen, hit Enter (or whatever it says to hit beneath the logo).
 On my Lenovo, it says: “To interrupt normal startup, press Enter”.

 After hitting Enter, just sit tight for a second while the Startup Interrupt Menu loads.